Meet the Grand Theft Auto Pacifist

-Back in January, a YouTube user by the name of "goldvision" quietly unveiled Grand Theft Auto Pacifist, an ongoing project in which he would attempt to navigate the latest instalment of the famously nihilistic sandbox franchise "in a manner independent of pain and suffering".
+Back in January, a YouTube user by the name of "goldvision" quietly unveiled Grand Theft Auto Pacifist, an ongoing project in which he attempts to navigate the latest installment of the famously nihilistic sandbox franchise "in a manner independent of pain and suffering."
 The result was an enthralling blend of introspective self-analysis and kinetic gameplay footage, not to mention one of the most unique approaches to cultural criticism since Adam Curtis first picked up his pass at the front desk of the BBC archive.

-I met up with goldvision, real name Jeremy Mattheis, in an overpriced hotel bar overlooking the Staples Centre.
+I met up with goldvision, real name Jeremy Mattheis, in an overpriced hotel bar overlooking the Staples Center in Los Angeles.

 VICE: What inspired you to make Grand Theft Auto Pacifist?